 Some researchers have suggested that fish and shellfish from waters contaminated with cyanobacteria blooms may be one way that people ingest BMAA.
 In southern France, researchers buy generic viagra online reviews ALS cases may be linked to consumption of mussels and oysters.
 Lobsters, collected off the Florida coast near blooms, also have been buy sublingual viagra with high levels of BMAA.

 Scientists around the world are investigating how the neurotoxin gets into the body and whether it contributes to disease.

 “We don’t really know what exposure routes are most important,” Cox said.

 In New Hampshire, Dartmouth neurologist Elijah Stommel noticed that several ALS patients came from the small town of Enfield in the central part of the state.
 When he mapped their addresses, he saw that nine of them lived near Lake Mascoma.

-Around the lake, the incidence of sporadic ALS—cases for which genetics are not a likely cause—is approximately 10 to 25 times the expected rate for a town of that size.
+Around the lake, the incidence of sporadic ALS—cases for which genetics are not a likely cause—is approximately buy brand name viagra online the expected rate for a town of that size.

 “We had no idea why there appeared to be a cluster around the lake,” Stommel said.

 Based on the link between ALS and the neurotoxin in other parts of the world, Stommel and his colleagues hypothesize that the lake’s cyanobacteria blooms could be a factor.